After Identification: Supporting Families In Early Head Start Programs

 If you are now serving families in your program who have a child who is deaf or hard of hearing, you serve a critical role in helping families get to the resources and information they need in this new journey.
 There are also resources and supports for YOU as well, as the child’s education provider.

-You may have had connections with the CO State EHDI coordinator (hint!
+You may have had connections with the Colorado EHDI Coordinator (hint!
 This is an important person that can help) regarding the screening process.
-They can also assist you in getting to important resources and information when it comes to after the identification of hearing loss.
-You can contact them at: http://www.cdphe.state.co.us/
+This professional can also assist you in getting to important resources and information when it comes to after the identification of hearing loss.
+You can contact them at: firstname.lastname@example.org

 Your Support to Families can be POSITIVE – There is great hope for these kids!!

-“When I think about early identification of children with hearing loss and creating a system for screening, assessment, identification and early intervention, I think we need to be really clear about what is the end result we want to see.
-We want to see successful human beings out in the world communicating effectively their thoughts, dreams, gifts and talents as well as being able to receive from the world around them everything they need to be successful human beings.” – Janet DesGeorges, Colorado Families for Hands & Voices
+“When I think about early identification of children with hearing loss and creating a system for screening, assessment, identification, and early intervention, I think we need to be really clear about what is the end result we want to see.
+We want to see successful human beings out in the world communicating effectively their thoughts, dreams, gifts, and talents as well as being able to receive from the world around them everything they need to be successful human beings.” – Janet DesGeorges, Hands & Voices

 Here is a simple checklist of questions to ask yourself about the family in your program after identification of hearing loss:

 - Do I know basic information about children with hearing loss?